-eCommerce is one of the cornerstones of the Digital Single Market strategy and the EU has taken several steps to make it easier and safer for European consumers to shop online throughout the EU.
+The EU has made it easier and safer for European consumers to shop online no matter where they are in the EU.
 To realise the full potential of eCommerce, the EU has worked on:

 - new VAT rules for online sales of goods and services that will enter into force in 2021